Middleton Curriculum Overview

 - Working and communicating in English

 Project-based learning will be one of the key features of the Middleton High School Programme.
 Students will be encouraged to use the space to pursue their passions.
-This may be through the use of facilities like the makerspace or the library or the sports courts.
+This may be through the use of facilities like the science laboratories, Design and Technology studio, the Lifeskills classroom, the library or the sports courts.

 Students will be expected to take up at least one community service project to learn social responsibility.
 This will develop compassion in students and empower them to use their knowledge and skills to make the world a better place.

-The school plans to offer Chinese, Hindi and English as Additional Language as optional programmes.
+The school currently offers Chinese, French, Hindi and English as Additional Language as optional programmes.
 Other optional programmes will be offered based on demand from the school community.